7 Things Your Emotionally Abusive Partner Does When You Set Boundaries

 I’ve previously written two articles that focus on the abuse target and the stages of healing she goes through as well as the ten steps she has to take to get out of the pit of abuse hell.

-Today I want to focus on the emotionally abusive relationship and the predictable things emotionally abusive men do when the target begins to wake up and set enforceable boundaries.
+Today I want to focus on the emotionally abusive relationship and the predictable things emotionally abusive men do when the target begins to wake up and set limits or boundaries on what she will and will not do in the relationship.

 The Abuse Cycle

-We have to start with the abuse cycle to understand emotionally abusive behavior.
-The circle goes around and around with both partners participating in the never-ending spin.
+We have to start with the abuse cycle.
+The circle goes around and around with both partners cycling in the never-ending spin.

-One side is the “good” side when things seem to be going well – the abuse target is on her best behavior, not making waves, not needing him to come through in any way, placating and managing his emotions successfully.
+One side is the “good” side when things seem to be going well.
+The abuser is wearing his “good guy” mask (he looks so good in that one!), and the abuse target, craving the relief of peace, is on her best behavior, trying not to make waves, trying not to need him to come through in any way, placating and managing his emotions successfully.

 (Is this actually “good?”
-I don’t think so.
-But it feels good to the abuse target because she gets some perceived relief from the abuse during this phase.)
+No. But it feels good to the abuse target because she gets some perceived relief from the abuse during this phase.)

-The other side is the “bad” side when things are falling apart – the abuse target needs something or has a bad day or gives her abuser feedback, and the emotional abuser attacks her with shaming, blaming, denial, accusation, minimizing, mutualizing, and diverting words and behaviors.
+The other side is the “bad” side when things are falling apart.
+The abuser’s mask has slipped, and the abuse target shows up like a normal human who needs something or has a bad day or gives her abuser feedback, and the emotional abuser attacks her with shaming, blaming, denial, accusation, minimizing, mutualizing, and diverting words and behaviors.

 Remember that in a healthy relationship, there is no “good and bad” side.
 It’s not a circle.
 It’s a line with two people progressing forward, side by side, always able to work through conflict with respect and empathy for one another.

-This cycle continues to spin in an emotionally abusive relationship until one partner makes a choice to do things differently.
+This cycle continues to spin in an emotionally abusive relationship until one partner makes a choice to do something different.
+(And trust me, it’s not going to be the abuser.)

 The Abuse Target Makes a Break-Out Attempt